bradleybristol/homeBrew/README.md

 factorNumber > a program that calculates the factorial of a given number n using a for loop.
 ### madlibs
 madlibs > fun little Madlibs game where you can input a few values and read along an Adventure Tale!
+###primeNumber
+primeNumber > a program that checks if a given number is prime or not.
 ### printEven
 printEven > a program to print all even numbers between 1 and n, n is a user-defined integer.
 ### printNumbers